shagstrom/split-pane/README.md

 Below is a basic example on how to use the plugin.
 Check out my [blog post](http://www.dreamchain.com/split-pane/) for some prettier examples.

-As you can see, I'm setting up component widths and divider position using css, not as options to the JS splitPane function.
+You need to set up component widths and divider position using css, not as options to the JS splitPane function.
 The reason for this is that I like things to look good even **before** the JavaScript kicks in.

     <!DOCTYPE html>
     <html>